CoFinder data infrastructure

 RAG + consultant matching

-In consultant matching, an LLM call is made with the job ad, consultant skills and the prompt found in datadrivet-infra-opendatastack/processing/prompts/knowit_consultant_matcher_msg.txt.
-Each evaluated consultant receives a rank from 1 to 10 indicating their suitability for the assignment, together with a motivation to the rank.
+In consultant matching, an LLM call is made with the job ad, consultant skills, and the prompt found in pipelines/processing/prompts/knowit_consultant_matcher_msg.txt.
+Each evaluated consultant receives a rank from 1 to 10 indicating their suitability for the assignment, together with a motivation for that rank.

 Output

-The output from consultant matching step is saved in obt_consultant_matches.
-This table is then used as a source for sending notifications to channels like Slack and Teams, and is synced to a table called “matchingconsultants” in a Postgres database used for displaying the data in the CoFinder portal.
+The output from the consultant matching step is saved in obt_consultant_matches.
+This table is then used as a source for notifications to channels like Slack and Teams, and for syncing relevant match data to the Postgres database used by the CoFinder portal.